ligaoqi2/Two_Camera_Record_Associate-UI/README.md

 ```
 # Acknowledgement
 ```
-Thanks for Pavel Khlebovich and Ip Webcam APP.
+Thanks to Pavel Khlebovich and Ip Webcam APP.
 ```